invoiceninja/inspector/README.md

 ### Security

-If you discover any security related issues, please email contact@invoiceninja.com instead of using the issue tracker.
+If you discover any security-related issues, please email contact@invoiceninja.com instead of using the issue tracker.

 ## Credits